For the next month we will be highlighting each one of our 8th grade students. Congratulations to our Class of 2020!

 Elora is headed to Blake in the fall.
 Congratulations, Elora!

-Stiven, though only here for one year, jumped right in.
-“It’s a fantastic school,” he says.
+Even though Stiven’s 8th grade year was his first year at CLWS, he jumped right in.
 His favorite class was Movement and Games, and he gave many CLWS students special soccer tutorials on the blacktop!

 As Indiana Jones in Circus Cirquencia, Stiven reunited the baby Yeti with her mama after some daring feats and mighty whip cracking.
 “This was the first time in my life that I had an experience as wonderful…I had never been to a play, circus, and spectacle games.”

 When asked what knowledge he wanted to pass along to his first grade buddy, Stiven says that CLWS is about love and friendship.
+“It’s a fantastic school,” he says.
 Next year, he will miss “all the people” at CLWS, especially his classmates, first grade buddy, and teachers.

 Stiven is headed to Southwest High School in the fall.
 Congratulations, Stiven!